 You don’t have to write all your code from scratch!
 Our team has built AvaTax Software Development Kits for a variety of popular programming languages to help you get started more quickly.
 The AvaTax SDK includes shortcuts to help set up authentication, call API methods, and parse results - so you can focus on the valuable business logic.

 The AvaTax SDK is fully open source, and you can download source code for a myriad of languages and frameworks.
 You will find officially supported libraries and those that are contributed by our community on the AvaTax SDK page.
-We welcome your feedback - if you wish to report a bug or submit a question, please contact us using our community support forums or submit a pull request directly to the GitHub repository for each SDK.
+We welcome your feedback - if you wish to report a bug or submit a question, please contact us using our support page or submit a pull request directly to the GitHub repository for each SDK.

 |Java / Scala / JRE||AvaTax-REST-V2-JRE-SDK|